App Store Optimization Guide

 More downloads mean more users and more users mean more revenue.
 Seems straightforward, right?
 Well, it isn’t all that simple.

 You are probably wondering how does App Store Optimization work?
 Is it really worth the effort?
 Where should I start?
 Don’t worry, we got your back.
-We are going to cover this and many other ASO related questions in this Beginners Guide to ASO.
+We are going to cover this and many other ASO related questions in this App Store Optimization Guide.

 So keep on reading and start growing your mobile business now!